Edward-Regalado/reading-notes/README.md

 # reading-notes

-## Growth mindset is mental exercises for your mind, body and soul with *infinite* possiblities!
+## Growth mindset is believing that your most basic abilities can be developed through dedication and hard work.
+This perspective creates a love of learning and a resilience that is essential for *advancement* and *great* accheivements.

 - Learning from failures
 - Remembering that nothing is easy at first
 - I don't know how... **yet**!